Mary Hughes: Marriage

-Helen Hughes, Mary's only child, as painted by Philip de László in 1931.

 Campbell married Billy Hughes on 26 June 1911, at Christ Church, South Yarra, Melbourne.
 She was 37 at the time; he was 48 and a widower (his first wife having died in 1906).
 He did not have time for a honeymoon, so he took her on a long drive.
 Their car crashed where the Sydney-Melbourne road crossed the Main Southern railway line north of Albury, leading to the crossing being named after Billy Hughes; it was later replaced by the Billy Hughes Bridge.

 The couple had one child together, Helen Beatrice Myfanwy Hughes, born 11 August 1915.
 Mary also became the stepmother to the six surviving children from her husband's first marriage.
 However, she never developed a close relationship with her stepchildren – they were all adults or teenagers when she married their father, and various commitments (boarding school, military service, etc.) meant they did not often see each other.